Darkness4/fc2-live-dl-go/BUILD.md

 ## Linux (static binaries)

-To build static binaries, we use Podman (Docker) with Gentoo Musl Linux containers.
+To build static binaries, we use Podman with Gentoo Musl Linux containers.

 You can run: